jrblom2/Crowdetector-9000/README.md

 ## Quickstart

 1. Running the main.py file will run the app in live mode, where it will look for a camera on device 2 and availalbe mavlink data.
 When run this way, the camera stream as well as the mavlink data will be saved to a dump file for later playack and offline analysis.
-2. An input mavdata file can be provided along with a recorded mp4 video to perform the analysis offline.
+2. The project can be run in a recorded mode by passing the timestamp of a recorded video and mav file.
-3. In either case, the results are served as the video is streamed through the system on a local web server serving a map at `127.0.0.1:8050`
+3. In either case, the results are served on a local web server hosting maps at `127.0.0.1:8050`

 ## System Overview